t-beigbeder/otvl_cabri/doc/gscli.md

     $ cabri cli sync -r webapi+http://localhost:3000/demo@ fsy:/home/reader/retrieved_directory@

+You will generally want to control access to data when using DSS in multi-user mode.
+ACL can be used for such a purpose and their basic use is explained on a dedicated [page](acl.md).
 ## Encrypting your data for unsafe storage

 If your data is confidential, and you have to store it on unsafe media